MicrosoftDocs/architecture-center/docs/example-scenario/data/data-contextualization-based-on-azure-sql-graph-content.md

 ### Graph database

 The graph database is the database that holds the actual graph models.
-There are many options to choose for the graph database choice such as Neo4j, Redis Graph, GraphQL over CosmosDB and so on.
+There are many options to choose for the graph database choice such as Neo4j, Redis Graph, GraphQL over Cosmos DB and so on.
 In this case, the [graph capabilities of SQL Server](/sql/relational-databases/graphs/sql-graph-overview?view=sql-server-ver16) has been used for the creation of the graph.

 ### Azure SQL Database

-For storing the contextualized data, [Azure SQL database](https://azure.microsoft.com/products/azure-sql/database/) has been used, but it can be any other storage option.
+[Azure SQL database](https://azure.microsoft.com/products/azure-sql/database/) has been used to store the contextualized data, but it can be any other storage option.
 To ensure idempotent processing, the data has been "merged" into the source system rather than been appended.

 ### Dataflow